millette/rollodeqc-gh-users/readme.md

 [![Dependency Status](https://gemnasium.com/badges/github.com/millette/rollodeqc-gh-users.svg)](https://gemnasium.com/github.com/millette/rollodeqc-gh-users)
 > RoLLodeQc utility to fetch all GitHub users according to search.

+## New since version 0.5.0
+The cli now uses [update-notifier][] to let the user know about updates to this program.

+Users have the ability to opt-out of the update notifier by changing the optOut property to true in ~/.config/configstore/update-notifier-rollodeqc-gh-user-streak.json.
+The path is available in notifier.config.path.

+Users can also opt-out by setting the environment variable NO_UPDATE_NOTIFIER with any value or by using the --no-update-notifier flag on a per run basis.

 ## Install
 ```
 $ npm install --save rollodeqc-gh-users